apache/jackrabbit-filevault-package-maven-plugin/src/site/markdown/howto_release.md

     details.
 Make sure you have added the pgp key information in you maven settings file, especially if you have more than one key installed locally.
 See [Appendix B](#B) for the details.

-    Releasing the maven artifact works best when operating on the subversion checkout of the project.
-Using _git svn_ does not work.

     1. (optional, prepare your environment. e.g.: `$ export version=1.0.0`)
     2. Execute `mvn clean deploy -Papache-release -Dmaven.deploy.skip=true`.
 This tests if the release would work.
     3. Execute `mvn release:prepare`.
 This will update the POM files and tag the release in svn (btw: specifying the